Caring for Koi Ponds

 So what’s the scoop on koi pond maintenance?
 Is it really as easy as some DIYers seem to make it out to be?
-Well, the short answer is...kinda, if your pond was built right in the first place and you’re willing to dedicate five to ten minutes a week to caring for your pond, and your fish.
+Well, the short answer is ... kinda, if your pond was built right in the first place and you’re willing to dedicate 5-10 minutes a week to caring for your pond, and your fish.
 But, and here’s the important caveat, there are some times where you’ll have to take on more serious maintenance tasks in caring for koi ponds.

 And that filtration system is critically important.
-If koi ponds aren’t filtered correctly, the water can become a haven for bacteria and algae, and that’s bad for the fish in addition to unpleasant to look at.
+If koi ponds aren’t filtered correctly, the water can become a haven for bacteria and algae, which is bad for the fish, as well as unpleasant for us humans to look at.
 The bottom drain should head to a vortex filter that swirls the water, flinging muck out to a collection chamber and passing the water through a series of mechanical and biological filters.
 From there, the cleaned water can be cycled back up through a waterfall to keep it clear, oxygenate it, and add some sound effects.

 Those filters need to be periodically cleaned out; it usually takes just a few minutes, but once every week to two weeks, you will need to open up the filtration system, remove debris, and hose off any mechanical filters to make sure they won’t clog.
 You may also need to add beneficial bacteria if the balance of the pond is off, as can happen if you need to treat for parasites and other health problems.
 The same bacteria can also be added directly to the koi pond to help support a healthy environment.